fragcolor-xyz/shards/docs/docs/learn/shards/primer/the-flow.md

     ```

-If you tried `(Detach juice-apple)` for Lucy too, you will notice that the juicing does not happen on Lucy's end.
+If you tried `(Detach juice-apple)` for Lucy too, you would notice that the juicing does not happen on Lucy's end.
 This is due to how `Detach` is scheduling the original Wire, and only one instance of it can be scheduled at any time.
 When John is using the juicer to make apple juice, Lucy cannot use it.

-Now say we have a large oven which can bake multiple apples concurrently.
+Now say we have a large oven that bakes multiple apples concurrently.
 We can use `Spawn` to make clones of a `bake-apple` Wire that can be scheduled to run together.

 === "Command"
     ```{.clojure .annotate linenums="1"}